vlain1337/deo/README.md

 * fix the "**if(!isset($_SESSION[md5($_SERVER['HTTP_HOST'])]))**" function
 * remove the "**set_magic_quotes_runtime()**"

-missing original shell? or any request to deobfuscate? let me help you, just mail me at *bapakgwheker[at]duck.com* (free)
+Missing original shell? or any request to deobfuscate? let me help you, just mail me at *bapakgwheker[at]duck.com* (free)

 ## Disclaimer